rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 did in Chapter 11.
 The test function specifies the behavior we want the `search` function to have: it will take a query and the text to search for the query in, and it will return only the lines from the text that contain the query.
-Listing 12-15 shows this test, which won’t compile yet:
+Listing 12-15 shows this test, which won’t compile yet.

 <span class="filename">Filename: src/lib.rs</span>